Sex differences in intelligence: Findings

 A 2012 review by researchers Richard E. Nisbett, Joshua Aronson, Clancy Blair, William Dickens, James Flynn, Diane F. Halpern and Eric Turkheimer discussed Arthur Jensen's 1998 studies on sex differences in intelligence.
 Jensen's tests were significantly g-loaded but were not set up to get rid of any sex differences (read differential item functioning).
 They summarized his conclusions finding "No evidence was found for sex differences in the mean level of g or in the variability of g.
 Males, on average, excel on some factors; females on others."
-Jensen's conclusion that no overall sex differences existed for g has been reinforced by researchers who analyzed this issue with a battery of 42 mental ability tests and found no overall sex difference.
+Jensen's conclusion that no overall sex differences existed for g has been reinforced by researchers who analyzed this issue with a battery of 42 mental ability tests among adults and found no sex difference.

+A large analysis by five researchers with a representative sample size of over 15,000 participants found no support for sex differences in IQ, neither among children nor among adults.

+A 2022 meta-analysis found that even small sex-based differences in general intelligence among school-aged children were an artifact of older tests, with current test batteries showing no statistically significant difference between the sexes, but that differences in intelligence sub-types such as processing speed (favoring females) and visual-spatial reasoning (favoring males) remained even when controlling for test age.
+They concluded that their analysis confirmed previous findings where "no evidence was found for gender differences in the mean level of g or in the variability of g."